 Life Interest Trusts

-Life interest trusts, also known as interest in possession trusts, grant a beneficiary the right to use or receive income from the trust’s assets for their lifetime.
-Upon their death, the assets are passed to other beneficiaries as specified in the trust deed.
+Life interest trusts (a form of interest in possession trust) grant a named beneficiary — known as the life tenant — the right to use or receive income from the trust’s assets for their lifetime.
+When the life tenant dies, the capital passes to the remaindermen (typically children or grandchildren) as specified in the trust deed.

-• Ensuring a spouse or partner is provided for during their lifetime
+- Ensure a surviving spouse or partner is provided for during their lifetime while protecting the underlying capital for children

 Interest in Possession Trusts